 However, Apple does not limit the preview text selection to only what the browser received from the Web server, and therein lies the flaw.
 Users can type something into a page’s search bar (or any other text field), select the text they just typed, tap the browser’s Share button, and then tap the green-and-white Message icon to send it to an iMessage recipient of their choice.

 Currently there is nothing to prevent a user from typing a misleading headline or other deceptive text into a field and making it part of the page preview.
 While MacRumors calls the flaw “fun” and notes that it can easily be exploited as a prank, we feel that all iMessage users should take caution, as the flaw could also potentially be used in more sinister attacks, for example as a means to try to get financial investors to buy or sell stocks in a panic based on false headlines.

 Apple has not yet announced plans to mitigate the flaw, but presumably it will be fixed in an upcoming version of iOS.
 Update: The bug still hasn’t been fixed as of the release of iOS 14.1—more than 20 months after the MacRumors article was published.

 The bug does not appear to be present in other iOS browsers we tested, or in Safari for macOS (although the Messages app on macOS will also display misleading previews sent from an iOS device).
 Additionally, some sites we tested such as the Forbes homepage seemed to be resistant to the page preview bug.

 How can I learn more?

-We'll discuss the Safari/iMessage preview bug on this week's edition of the Intego Mac Podcast, so be sure to subscribe to make sure you don't miss the latest episode.
-You'll also want to subscribe to our e-mail newsletter and keep an eye here on The Mac Security Blog for updates.
+We discussed the Safari/iMessage preview bug on episode 71 of the Intego Mac Podcast.
+Be sure to subscribe to make sure you don’t miss the latest episodes!
+You’ll also want to subscribe to our e-mail newsletter and keep an eye here on The Mac Security Blog for updates.